NFL playoff race: Kansas City Chiefs, Buffalo Bills and Detroit Lions among teams battling for places in 2025 season

 Can 49ers or Panthers sneak in the NFC?

-The San Francisco 49ers (7-4) and Carolina Panthers (6-5) are jostling for position in the NFC playoff picture, one which is set to look a whole lot clearer following the two teams' meeting on Monday Night Football - live on Sky Sports NFL, Tuesday, 1.15am - to round off the Week 12 action.
+The San Francisco 49ers (8-4) and Carolina Panthers (6-6) are jostling for position in the NFC playoff picture, with the 49ers doing a world of good for their chances after a 20-9 win over the Panthers on Monday night to close out the Week 12 action.

 The 49ers, despite battling devastating injuries to many of their star names, currently boast one of the NFC wild card spots, keeping the Lions, Panthers and Cowboys at bay - but can they hold on to that position down the stretch?

-Defeat on Monday night would, most obviously, open the door to Carolina, who, if they should lose will likely have to switch their focus to winning their NFC South division as their way in.
+With the loss to the 49ers, the Panthers remain second in the NFC South behind the Tampa Bay Buccaneers, whom they are still to play.

-49ers remaining fixtures: vs Panthers, @ Browns, BYE WEEK, vs Titans, @ Colts, vs Bears, vs Seahawks
+49ers remaining fixtures:@ Browns, BYE WEEK, vs Titans, @ Colts, vs Bears, vs Seahawks

-Panthers remaining fixtures: @ 49ers, vs Rams, BYE WEEK, @ Saints, vs Buccaneers, vs Seahawks, @ Buccaneers
+Panthers remaining fixtures: vs Rams, BYE WEEK, @ Saints, vs Buccaneers, vs Seahawks, @ Buccaneers

 Is the NFC North still up for grabs?